 Motorcycle helmet laws in Texas

-- You’ve completed an MSF motorcycle safety course.
+- You’ve completed an MSF motorcycle safety course

-- You have health insurance that provides benefits for health care services or medical and surgical expenses if involved in a motorcycle accident.
+- You have health insurance that provides benefits for health care services or medical and surgical expenses if involved in a motorcycle accident

-Texas doesn’t require that you wear other gear besides a helmet, but you should also consider eye protection and clothing tough enough to prevent road rash.
+Texas doesn’t require you to wear other gear besides a helmet, but you should also consider eye protection and clothing tough enough to prevent road rash.
 If you're active-duty military, you may have to follow additional gear requirements.

 Motorcycle license requirements in Texas